towolf/towolf.github.com/docs/PsychMatlabTests/fprintfEmpty.markdown

 my data, is contrary to the whole spirit of coping gracefully with missing values.

-I suspect that this bug is platform\-independent.
+I suspect that this bug is platform-independent.
 I'm running Matlab 5.2.1 on a PowerMac.
 I know that MathWorks has no current plans to upgrade the OS9 version, but I understand that it is still logging bugs, to keep its options open.